Where can I get the best dollar to Thai baht exchange rate?

-If you are looking for the best place to change the British pound to Thai Baht or even the Euro to Thai Baht then there can be a big difference in the exchange rates between various currency exchange outlets.
+If you are looking for the best place to change money in Bangkok or just convert the British pound to Thai Baht or even the Euro to Thai Baht then there can be a big difference in the exchange rates between various currency exchange outlets.

 Generally the best exchange rates for cash are in the specialist currency exchange booths, followed by the banks, and then your hotel and the worst rate would be from your home country bank.

-One of the best places to exchange your dollars to Thai Baht is at Super Rich Thailand located in Pratunam.
+One of the best places to exchange your dollar to Thai baht is at Super Rich Thailand located in Pratunam.

 They are well known for offering the most competitive exchange rates, but are the savings really worthwhile for the average tourist to make the trip across town?

-Let me give you my experience in exchanging the Australian dollar to Thai Baht in Bangkok.
+In any case let me give you my experience in exchanging the Australian dollar to Thai baht in Bangkok.

-I had brought enough cash for my trip and needed to change the Australian dollar to Thai Baht whilst the exchange rate looked favourable.
+As I was coming for a period of time I had brought enough cash for my trip and needed to change the Australian dollar to Thai baht whilst the exchange rate looked favourable.

 Getting off the Songthaew outside Big C shopping centre there is a short cut through the soi that has many cheap massage shops.

-We continued walking a short distance and once we arrived at the BTS I purchased two tickets to Chidlom for 42 Baht each.
+We continued walking a short distance and once we arrived at the BTS I purchased two one way tickets to Chidlom for 42 baht each.

 As we had just missed the train there was about an eight minute wait for the next train to come along.

-Walking along, we passed the Intercontinental Hotel on the right and then turned next right into the Gaysorn Shopping Plaza to take a short-cut.
+Walking along, we passed the Intercontinental Hotel on the right and then turned next right into the Gaysorn Shopping Plaza to take a short-cut through the Mall.

 We left the shopping mall by the footbridge that leads directly over to Central World and then went down the steps on the right and back onto the street level.

-It was then only about a 200 metre walk, with Big C on the left and the Central World shopping mall on the right.
+It was then only about a 200 metre walk, with Big C on the right and the Central World shopping mall on the left.

 The street is still packed with various market stalls and we continued walking until we passed over the Khlong San Saeb bridge to get to the soi where Super Rich Thailand is located.

-We took a left at the Bangkok Bank and walked along the small soi to the currency exchange shop.
+We took a right at the Bangkok Bank and walked along the small soi to the currency exchange shop.

 The Super Rich Thailand store was just in the final stages of renovations and had all been refitted inside.

 On the right-hand side as we entered the shop was the lady doing the photocopying and giving out the numbered tickets.
-You need to go to her first.
+You need to go to her first, to change your dollar to Thai baht.

-Although there were a few people waiting we went straight to the cashier and handed over the cash to change our dollars into Thai baht.
+Although there were a few people waiting we went straight to the cashier and handed over the cash to change our Australian dollar into Thai baht.

 The cashier counted the money twice in the electric counting machine; first one way and then the other, before finally counting by hand.